getmaxun/maxun_docs/docs/api/runs.md

 ### 2. Request: Run A Robot By ID
 - Request type: POST
 - Route: `/api/robots/{id}/runs`
 - Description: When you need to execute a robot and retrieve the data it captures, you can use this endpoint to initiate a new run.
+We now offer two methods for retrieving a run's details once it is finished:

-We are working on webhook support to notify you when a run is finished.
+1. Webhooks (Recommended): For real-time notifications, we strongly recommend using webhooks.
+You can configure a webhook to receive an immediate notification as soon as your robot run is complete, along with its details.
+Learn more about setting up and using webhooks here.

 #### Parameters